 Help them with the proper words to use also.
 It’s okay to say “die” or “dead.”
 Use the right words, and as hard as it is, make this a teachable moment that they will forever remember.

 On a side note, you know the maturity of your child better than anyone.
-Therefore, the topic of children being present for euthanasia is one that has to be unique to the child, his or her age, and maturity level.
+Therefore, the topic of children being present for euthanasia is one that has to be unique to the child, their age, and maturity level.

 Next, as a caring parent, there are a variety of rituals that you can do with your child to encourage their mourning and to honor their memories of their beloved pet.